 She said she always wanted to teach at a flagship university.

-- In cases where the century doesn’t change, inclusive years should be formatted as follows:
+years.
+In cases where the century doesn’t change, inclusive years should be formatted as follows (using a hyphen):

 Marketing and Communications has established a tiered system of style resources for reference, listed below in order of priority:

 - Purdue University’s Editorial Style Guide (this site): This resource answers questions on Purdue names and usage.
 It also gives specific examples on various points and Purdue exceptions to the rules in the resources named directly below.

 - The Associated Press Stylebook: Full of facts, names and language tips, the AP Stylebook is Purdue’s main reference on points not addressed in the Purdue style guide.
 The paid-membership online version is available at apstylebook.com; print copies are for sale also.

 - Merriam-Webster’s Collegiate Dictionary, 11th Edition.
 Online at merriam-webster.com is the same edition with ongoing updates.

 - The Chicago Manual of Style, 17th Edition: “Chicago,” or CMS, can be helpful especially on matters not addressed by these other resources – typically non-narrative projects.
 For Purdue West Lafayette users, this document is available online via the Purdue Libraries database at this page, where sign-in is required.